 The University of Tennessee Volunteers are members of the Division I SEC, often considered to be one of the best conferences in college football.
 Attending a Vols football game is something that almost everyone in Knoxville has done at some point in his or her life.
 Vols football is a tradition that goes back more than 125 years, with the team playing it's first games in 1891.
 The program has produced a number of players who have gone on to exceptional NFL careers, but perhaps none more impressive than Peyton Manning, arguably one of the greatest quarterbacks to ever play the game.

 One of the most appealing things about Knoxville to many people is the Urban Wilderness contained within the city.
 This area covers more than 1000 acres just off the water, and is in many ways the most distinctive feature of Knoxville.
 There are historic sites, individual parks, and recreational opportunities contained within the Wilderness, not to mention more than 40 miles worth of trails.
 The historic sites include three forts dating back to the Civil war.
 You can rent canoes and bikes if you don't have your own, so anyone can enjoy this truly remarkable opportunity for outdoor recreation.

-Knoxville rent prices decreased over the last month.
-From December to January, the city experienced a -0.24% decrease for the price of a one-bedroom apartment.
-The rent price for a Knoxville one-bedroom apartments currently stands at $838.0.
+Knoxville rent prices increased over the last month.
+From April to May, the city experienced a 3.17% increase for the price of a one-bedroom apartment.
+The rent price for a Knoxville one-bedroom apartments currently stands at $977.0.

-Rent prices have decreased in Knoxville over the last month.
+Rent prices have increased in Knoxville over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 1 of the Knoxville suburb increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: